doszyja/transactions-interview/README.md

 7. Balance should be calculated based on already filtered transactions.

 NOTE: Points 2-6 can be done on front-end side only.

-## API description

-To run API, run following commands in task directory:

-    npm install
-    npm run server

-Server will be available on http://localhost:3000.

-Available endpoints:

-> GET /transactions

-## Technologies

-Required technologies for development are _React_ and _Typescript_.
-Preffered CSS Modules.

-## Summary

-Send us back your app with instruction how to run app and tests.
-Preferred way is to get URL to codesandbox or your public repository with project.
-In case of problems/questions feel free to ask.

-**Good luck!**